Sathish-M-R/talk-llama-fast/README.md

 - 2024.02.25 - I added `--vad-start-thold` param for tuning stop on speech detection (0.000270: default, 0 to turn off).
 VAD checks current noise level, if it is loud - xtts and llama stops.
 Turn it up if you are in a noisy room, also check `--print-energy`.
 Fixed a bug with stop_on_speech
 - 2024.02.22 - initial public release

+## Notes
+- llama.cpp context shifting is working great by default.
+I used 2048 ctx and tested dialog up to 10000 tokens - the model is still sane, no severe loops or serious problems.
+Llama remembers everything from a start prompt and from the last 2048 of context, but eveyrything in the middle - is lost.
+No extra VRAM is used, you can have almost an endless talk without speed dropout.

 ## Requirements
 - Windows 10/11 x64